Plot Brainstorming Sessions: From Stuck to Storyline In One Hour

 How to set up a plot session.

 Contact Cathy at firstname.lastname@example.org.
 She’ll schedule a date for you, as well as give you contact details, and a payment link.
 We use Paypal for billing.
+After you’ve ordered a session, you will receive an invoice via email.
 If you have any questions, feel free to email, as well!

 “I didn’t know what to expect, but I thought a little brainstorming couldn’t hurt.
 I was even a little afraid that she wouldn’t understand my story and that she’d try to suggest undesirable changes.